 Scholarly journals, plus extensive indexing for books/monographs, conference papers, and other non-periodical content sources.
 Provides comprehensive coverage of sociology, encompassing all sub-disciplines and closely related areas of study.
-Access provided by the Social Work Library.
+Access provided by the Brown School Library.

 (1994-) Covers over 1,000 titles on a variety of topics, 700 of which are available in full text.
 Provides information on hundreds of topics, including addiction studies, urban studies, family studies, and international relations.